saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

         uptime = neighbor.find('.//neighbor-adjacency-time').attrib['seconds']
 ```

-Here, we iterate the objects in the list and retrieve information from the fields we are interested in.
+Information found is stored in a variable.
 Note that when we check the uptime, we do not just grab the text.
 Instead we retrieve the `seconds`.

 The last part of the function is storing these values in a dictionary.
-We instantiated that dictionary a little earlier (using `return_dict = {}`) and now we put everything in that dictionary like so:
+We instantiated that dictionary a little earlier when we used `return_dict = {}` in the beginning of the function.
+Now, while we are still inside the for loop, we put everything in that dictionary like so:

 ```
         return_dict[interface] = {